lantrns-analytics/damn/README.md

 ## Usage
 Here are some examples of how to use this CLI tool:

+*Note that all commands come with the `--copy-output` option to copy the command's output to your clipboard instead of the terminal.*

 ### List assets
 ```bash
 foo@bar:~$ damn ls